jimmyjames/fga-spring-examples/README.md

 ## Samples

 - `simple-no-auth` is a sample FGA integration that has no Spring security configured.
 It is a simple example that makes assumptions about users and principals.
 - `resource-server` and `client-restclient` demonstrate a resource server with JWT authorization using the `okta-spring-boot-starter` and a client credentials flow to obtain a JWT to make API calls.
-The API's in `resource-server` are protected both by JWT and FGA checks.
+The API's in `resource-server` are protected both by JWT and FGA checks, and are called by `client-restclient`.

 ## Prerequisites